SamuelTallet/SketchUp-Parametric-Modeling-Plugin/docs/README.md

 #### Nodes

+##### Number

+In a node of this type and many others, a numeric input field can contain an integer or a decimal number.
+Decimal separator is the dot.

+To increment or decrement a number: hold keyboard <kbd>Up</kbd> or <kbd>Down</kbd> arrows.
+Increment and decrement steps automatically adapt to scale of number.
+Examples:

+- If you input `1.25` next increment will be `1.26`.
+- If you input `1.264` next decrement will be `1.263`.

+To reset increment and decrement steps: empty the numeric field.

+When number defines a dimension, measure unit of active model is used.

 ##### Calculate

 This node type allows you to evaluate a math formula.
 Following elements are accepted in a math formula.